ssube/onnx-web/README.md

 ### Download and convert models

 Sign up for an account at https://huggingface.co and find the models you want to use.
-Popular options include:
+Some popular options are already listed in the `convert.py` script, including:

 - https://huggingface.co/runwayml/stable-diffusion-v1-5
 - https://huggingface.co/runwayml/stable-diffusion-inpainting